segmentio/segment-docs/src/reverse-etl/snowflake-setup.md

 beta: true
 ---

 Set up Snowflake as your Reverse ETL source.
-You can also choose to [set up BigQuery](/docs/reverse-etl/bigquery-setup/) as your source.

 At a high level, when you set up Snowflake for Reverse ETL,  the configured user/role needs read permissions for any resources (databases, schemas, tables) the query needs to access.
 Segment keeps track of changes to your query results with a managed schema (`__SEGMENT_REVERSE_ETL`), which requires the configured user to allow write permissions for that schema.